philnewm/ansible-articles/ansible_molecule/Ansible Molecule using Vagrant & Virtualbox.md

 Additionally Virtualbox and Vagrant are required to follow along.
 See the following table for download pages and version used for the following examples.
+@@ TODO explain briefly what vagrant is - link to docs

 | Tool       | Download Page                                                       | Version used here |
 | ---------- | ------------------------------------------------------------------- | ----------------- |